WindowsVistaisCool/quackings.com/about.markdown

 permalink: /about/
 ---

 Hi!
-I'm Kyle Rush, and I'm a high school freshman interested in computer science and software design.
-I like to program sometimes, and I enjoy a variety of languages including C++, Java, and Python.
+I'm Kyle Rush, and I'm a high school sophmore interested in computer science and software design.
+I like to program sometimes, and I know a variety of languages including C++, Java, and Python.

 I'm also a programmer [@frc-862](https://lightningrobotics.com)